 This is done so by attending association meetings held twice annually (May and November), constructively voicing concerns and comments, electing board members and voting for or against any changes to the bylaws.

 The organization is governed by a board of nine directors who are elected by the Bridger Bowl Association.
-Board members serve as volunteers for a three year term and for a maximum of two consecutive terms.
+Board members serve as volunteers for a three year term and for a maximum of three consecutive terms.
 Board members have monthly board meetings and each serve on several committees.

 Sign up for a BBA membership right now online for $25 or pay the annual $10 dues to keep membership current.
 If more than $10 in dues are owed, please increase the number of items to pay dues in full.